Spinach cake (or cupcakes) with herb salad

 Mix the shallot, lemon/lime juice, salt, pepper and olive oil.
 Set aside.
 To serve:

-Place the spinach cakes in the center of a bowl, either an individual size serving or larger group bowl, Toss the greens and herbs with some of the dressing, and surround with the cakes.
+Place the spinach cakes in the centre of a bowl, either an individual-size serving bowl or a larger group bowl.
+Toss the greens and herbs with some dressing and surround them with the cakes.
 Drizzle some of the dressing over the leaves and cakes and serve immediately.

-Note: You cannot dress the greens too early, there is lime/lemon in the dressing and it will cause the greens and herbs to wilt.
+Note: You cannot dress the greens too early; lime/lemon in the dressing will cause the greens and herbs to wilt.